johannAlbertS/curlWeather/README.md

 2. a linux system running with a bash.
 (For other shells maybe change the shebang)
 ## Usuage
 Type `./weather.sh city` into your shell and replace "city" with the place you need the weatherforecast from.
 An Ascii-art with the weatherforecast will be printed.
+If you forgot the argument the script will ask you for the city.